moacir-rodrigues-petry/201-session/README.md

 Review the message and click on the "Commit" button 🎉

-Push the code to the remote repository: `git push -u 201-session main`
+Push the code to the remote repository: `git push -u 201-session FEA-1234`

 And that's it!
 You have successfully created a remote repository and pushed your code to it.
 Now, let's move on to the next module where we will implement GitHub Actions for CI/CD.